-Contributing original content to targeted, well-defined online media and providing important educational resources will solidify your business an expert in its field.
-Blogging and staying in touch with past customers are two tried and true ways to boost a company’s reputation and outreach, supporting your branding efforts as it drives attention and traffic to your business, its services and its ability to forecast critical trends.
+Contributing original content to targeted, well-defined online media and providing important educational resources will solidify your business as an expert in its field.
+Blogging and staying in touch with past customers are two tried and true ways to boost a company’s reputation and outreach, supporting your branding efforts as it drives attention and traffic to your business, its services, and its ability to forecast critical trends.

 What is Brand Storytelling?